blastur/bootstrap/README.md

 Press F10 to boot.
 It will automatically download and run the script on boot.

+If archlinux installer ISO is unable to automatically bring up the network (e.g if you're on wireless or on a wired network without DHCP), setup network manually and then download the script.

+For wireless, use iwctl to setup network:

+	root@archiso ~ # rfkill unblock wlan
+	root@archiso ~ # iwctl station wlan0 scan
+	root@archiso ~ # iwctl station wlan0 get-networks
+	root@archiso ~ # iwctl station wlan0 connect <ssid>

-Alternatively, you can download and run the script manually like so:
+Download and run the script:

 	root@archiso ~ # curl -sLo archlinux https://bootstrap.mag32.net/archlinux
 	root@archiso ~ # chmod +x archlinux
 	root@archiso ~ # ./archlinux

-The [archlinux](archlinux) script is scripted version of the official [Archlinux installation guide](https://wiki.archlinux.org/title/installation_guide) but makes assumptions for lots of settings (like partitioning, locales, timezone, disk encryption, bootloader etc).
+The [archlinux](archlinux) script is a semi-automated version of the official [Archlinux installation guide](https://wiki.archlinux.org/title/installation_guide) but makes assumptions for some of settings (like partitioning, keyboard map, locales, timezone, disk encryption, bootloader etc).

 Reboot into the installed system to finish stage 1.